 Note: Make sure the worker exempts themself on the form from withholding income taxes.
 As an independent contractor, they do this on their own.

 Form 1099-NEC replaces the previous form 1099-MISC as a way to report independent contractor income.
 If you paid the worker at least $600 in the last year, did not process their invoices using a third-party system like PayPal, and they did not indicate on their W-9 that they run an S-Corp or a C-Corp, then you will need to fill out a Form 1099-NEC.

 After you fill out the form, send Copy A to the IRS and Copy B to your contractor by January 31, or the following Monday if it falls on a weekend.
 Be sure to also check your local laws, because some require you to file your 1099s with the state as well.

 Get an invoice before making a payment

-Don’t pay your contractor until they have sent you an invoice billing you for their services.
+Don’t pay your independent contractor until they have sent you an invoice billing you for their services.
 Hold on to the invoices in your records.
 It’s also important to remember that the responsibility for business expenses falls on the contractor unless otherwise stipulated in the independent contractor agreement, so don’t accept expense reports unless you’ve already laid out in the contract that you would.

 Keep your records

 Knowing how to hire an independent contractor the right way doesn’t protect you from all headaches—if you do hire a contractor, you’re more likely to get audited by the IRS.
 It’s for this reason that it’s extremely important to keep every single document relating to the working relationship, including written contracts, payments, invoices, and government forms.

 Need help?
 Homebase will not only help you hire the best independent contractor for your projects, but we’ll also send them the forms they need and store all your documents in one safe place.
 Sign up and get started today.